 In Multnomah County, OR, the Schools Uniting Neighborhoods (SUN) initiative is a collaboration between several local school districts, the Multnomah County Department of School and Community Partnerships, and Portland’s Bureau of Parks & Recreation.
 Because this effort has been in place for more than 20 years, it offers many valuable lessons about the relationship of policy and leadership to change on the ground.
 To support this collaboration, the agencies developed an intergovernmental agreement, which includes a program description and the responsibilities of all parties including collaboration, appropriation of funds, and participation in program evaluation efforts.
 It also documents specific responsibilities for the school district, including appointment of a district liaison to support interagency communication, use of school facilities, transportation, partnership protocols, data sharing, and the responsibilities of district principals at participating school sites.
 Responsibilities of the county include delivering services by the Department of County Human Services and Mental Health Divisions, Health Department, and Library, appointing a SUN Service System Coordinator, and adhering to regulations for county service providers.
 Finally, responsibilities of the city include appointing a city liaison to the initiative and adhering to regulations for city service providers.
 This document provides a concrete example of how local government agencies can work together in supporting students and families with a community schools approach.

 Mayoral support can also help to drive the local implementation of community schools.
-When this is the case, the mayor may exert influence through budgetary proposals (as in Philadelphia, PA) and by directing city government or local school district resources to support community schools (as in New York City).
+When this is the case, the mayor may exert influence by directing city government or local school district resources to support community schools (as in New York City) and through budgetary proposals (as in Philadelphia, PA).

 New York City provides an example of how community groups and partners can build the political will necessary to advance a community schools strategy districtwide.
 Building on a multiyear organizing effort to advance community schools, Mayor Bill de Blasio put forth an ambitious community schools initiative, setting a goal of establishing more than 200 community schools by 2017.
 New York City’s Community School Strategic Plan is a comprehensive document published in June of 2014 that lays out the vision for reaching this goal, which was surpassed in the fall of 2017.
 The guide provides a strong framework for other districts, as it encompasses all four pillars of the community school model and details a funding strategy and a plan for system-building efforts, including establishing a data framework, prioritizing parent and community engagement, and encouraging city agency collaboration.
 This collaboration is supported by the leadership of the Deputy Mayor for Strategic Policy Initiatives, based in City Hall, the new Department of Education Office of Community Schools, the New York City Children’s Cabinet (with data-sharing agreements across all 23 cabinet agencies and mayoral offices), and a Community Schools Advisory Board.